Galaxy922/GCFAggMVC/README.md

     pages     = {19863-19872}
 }
 ```
+## If you find the code is useful, please cite the above paper.
+For any problems, contact me via zhangyuanyang922@gmail.com.

 # This is the sources codes for the paper: Weiqing Yan, Yuanyang Zhang, Chenlei Lv, Chang Tang, Guanghui Yue, Weisi Lin.
 GCFAgg: Global and Cross-View Feature Aggregation for Multi-View Clustering, IEEE CVPR 2023 Accept.